 5. Partner up!

 Even if he swears that he works best alone, encourage your child to try to study with a classmate for at least one session.
 Whether they're good friends or casual acquaintances, his peers can offer different perspectives and interpretations of the teacher's lessons.
 Plus, they'll have different notes that reflect those perspectives — they may have caught something your child missed, and vice versa.
 Peers may also study differently and can give tips on what works and what doesn't.
 By reviewing with classmates, you child will gather even more information, increasing the chances of doing better on the test.

 Helpful Hint: Recommend that your child trade notebooks with a classmate and look for anything he missed in his own notes.

 Your child shouldn't rush through this last phase of studying -- recommend that she study in stages, working on small stages during mini study sessions.
-She can divide the test material into three categories: stuff she's confident with, stuff she thinks needs more review, and stuff that she's not comfortable with going into the test.
-She should work on the "not comfortable" stuff first, until she have a better grasp on the material.
+She can divide the test material into three categories: stuff she's confident about, stuff she thinks needs more review, and stuff that she's not comfortable with going into the test.
+She should work on the "not comfortable" stuff first, until she has a better grasp on the material.
 Move onto stuff she knows but could know better, until it's in the "confident" category.
 Finally, she can review the stuff she's sure she knows, to confirm that the material is set.

 7. Hold a rapid-fire study session with a friend.

 Your child can bounce questions around with friends or family -- have him focus on areas that are giving him trouble, but also review material he knows well.